microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDirectoryRoleAssignment.md

 ---
-title: Remove-EntraRoleAssignment
+title: Remove-EntraDirectoryRoleAssignment
-description: This article provides details on the Remove-EntraRoleAssignment command.
+description: This article provides details on the Remove-EntraDirectoryRoleAssignment command.

 ms.topic: reference